Overview

 It is regarded as a beneficial vitamin.
 I feel that the best outcome has been improved sleep, thanks to the magnesium, which has significantly reduced my insomnia.

-We explored the potential benefits of a supplement containing magnesium, melatonin, and vitamin B complex in treating insomnia.
-The study involved 60 patients diagnosed with insomnia, who were divided into a study group and a control group.
-Over three months, the study group received a daily dose of the supplement, while the control group did not receive it.
+We investigated how a supplement containing magnesium, melatonin, and vitamin B6 impacts insomnia.
+The study involved 60 patients diagnosed with insomnia, who were split into a study group and a control group.

 We examined the potential benefits of magnesium supplements for improving sleep quality through a detailed analysis of existing clinical studies.
 Our systematic review focused specifically on trials investigating how magnesium affects insomnia, which have gained popularity among people seeking natural remedies for sleep problems.